MDSV9/garden/src/site/notes/03 - Resources/programming/Garden Publish/Literature Note - Pymongo Tutorial using an Atlas Cluster.md

     raise HTTPException(status_code=status.HTTP_404_NOT_FOUND, detail=f"Book with ID {id} not found")
 ```

-One of the biggest differences between this function and the rest is the use of the _Response_ class, which helps us to convey that the function was executed correctly to the client.
-We also use of the delete_one returned object attributes to check if our operation was succesful.
+The `delete_book` function uses the `Response` class to explicitly set the HTTP status code.
+It uses the `delete_result.deleted_count` to verify successful deletion and, if successful, sets the status code to 204 No Content, which is common for successful DELETE operations.

-## main.py
+## `main.py`

-Here we put everything together.
+Here, we put everything together.

 `from routes import router as book_router`

-We import the router we created in _routes.py_ which contains all of the CRUD functions we created earlier.
+We import the router we created in `routes.py`, which contains all of the CRUD functions we created earlier.

 `config = dotenv_values(".env")`

-We read the environmental variables that we need to connect to the mongodb cluster.
+We read the environmental variables that we need to connect to the MongoDB cluster.

 ```python
 #Deprecated on_event